 Please read all guidelines before submitting an application.

-- Only one request per organization per year.
+- Only one request per organization per year will be accepted

-- Requests must be submitted on or before July 31st to be considered for funding.
+- Requests must be submitted June 1 to July 31 to be considered for funding.

-In considering a formal grant request, NDCF will review the following:
+In considering a formal grant request, Board Members will review the following: